Adamskoullos/Nuxt-Guide/1-Overview.md

 - Static
 - Plugins

 The `Pages` folder above is where all view files live.
-There is no need for a router configuration as in Vue projects.
+There is no need for a manual router configuration as in Vue projects.

 Nuxt comes with all the lifecycle hooks that Vue has plus some extra ones as well as many built in methods.